-A Stuffy Nose Clear in 1 Min (Easy Breathing Exercise)
+How to Clear a Stuffy Nose in 1 Min (Easy Breathing Exercise)

 This simple breathing exercise (how to clear a stuffy nose or get rid of nasal congestion) was developed by Russian doctors practicing the Buteyko breathing method.
-Around 200 physicians taught this exercise to hundreds of their patients with blocked noses.
-Most people can make their stuffy nose clear in less than 1 minute.
+Around 200 physicians taught this exercise to their patients with blocked noses.

 Sit down and after your usual exhalation, pinch your nose to hold your breath, while nodding your head up and down.
 Hold your breath as long as possible but remember to breathe only through your nose when you later release your nose.
 When you get a strong desire to breathe, release the nose and take a small gentle inhalation and then relax your body muscles to exhale.

 Then again, take a small inhale and relax for the exhale.
 Your goal is to breathe less than before this breathing exercise, but with total relaxation of all body muscles.
 Hence, you are going to have air hunger or the desire to breathe more for about 1-2 minutes.

 In less than 1 or, maximum, 2 minutes you will notice that your stuffy nose gets clear.
 Your next goal is to continue this reduced breathing, to keep the nose clear all the time.

 Most likely, the nose will get blocked later (e.g., during night sleep).
 If so, you need to learn the technique that is called "mouth taping".
 Search this site for the manual that is called "How to maintain nasal breathing 24/7" or see Resources below.